 The snap mode is extremely fast but the electron count is relatvely low.
 A typical measurement in snap mode will take 5 seconds.
 The scan mode gives more defined spectra, with fixed steps in binding energy typlically 0.1 eV and a (much) higher electron count.
 A typical measurement in scan mode will take about 2 minutes.

 Once the sample holder is in the entry chamber the pressure has to be below 2.10-7 mbar before it may enter the analysis chamber.
 That is not the default instrument limit but ChemE policy!
-Depending on the bypass valve (between the entry chamber and the analysis chamber) the stand-by pressure in the analysis chamber is at about 7.10-9 mbar (valve open) or at about 6.10-8 mbar (valve closed).
+Depending on the bypass valve (between the entry chamber and the analysis chamber) the stand-by pressure in the analysis chamber can be low as 6.10-9 mbar (valve open) or at about 6.10-8 mbar (valve closed).
 While doing measurements the bypass valve is always open.
-Most experiments will be performed with the flood gun on, in which case the pressure rises to about 5.10-7 mbar.
+Most experiments will be performed with the flood gun on, in which case the pressure rises to about 3.10-7 mbar.

 Pressure overview, values in mbar: